Revisiting Process versus Product Metrics: a Large Scale Analysis: RESULTS

-In this research question, we try to evaluate if granularity of the metrics matters when predicting for defect when measuring at scale.
-This is one of the research questions asked in study by Kamei et al. .
-Here we try to measure if package level prediction is better at identifying defective packages than file level prediction at identifying defective files.
-There are multiple strategies for create package level metrics such as lifting file level metrics to package level, collecting metrics designed for package level and lifting file level prediction results for package level as explored by Kamei et al. in their study.
-We explore the first strategy that is to lift the file level metrics to package level.
-We select this strategy as Kamei et al. in their paper has shown the metrics designed for package level doesn't product good results and both file and result lift ups has similar performance and has been explored by many other researchers.
-To build a defect predictor using package level data, we use the process metrics collected for our tasks.
-For each commit/release if there is multiple files from same package, we aggregate them to their package level by taking the median values.
+In this research question, we try to evaluate if the granularity of the metrics matters when predicting for defects when measuring at scale.
+This is one of the research questions asked in study by Kamei et al..
+Here we try to measure if package-level prediction better identifies defective packages than file-level prediction.
+There are multiple strategies for creating package-level metrics such as lifting file-level metrics to package-level, collecting metrics designed for package-level, and lifting file-level prediction results for package-level as explored by Kamei et al. in their study.
+We explore the first strategy that is to lift the file-level metrics to package-level.
+We select this strategy as Kamei et al. in their paper has shown the metrics designed for package-level does not produce good results and both file and result lift ups have similar performance and have been explored by many other researchers.
+To build a defect predictor using package-level data, we use the process metrics collected for our tasks.
+For each commit/release, if there are multiple files from the same package, we aggregate them to their package-level by taking the median values.

-Figure~\ref{fig:RQ3} show the difference in performance between file level prediction results and package level prediction results.
-It is evident from the results, that file level prediction shows statistically significant improvement than package level prediction.
-This result agrees with Kamei et al. and we conclude that the granularity of the metric set does matter and file level level prediction has superior performance than package level prediction.
+Figure~\ref{fig:RQ3} shows the difference in performance between file-level prediction results and package-level prediction results.
+It is evident from the results, that file-level prediction shows statistically significant improvement than package-level prediction, with an exception in the case of Popt20.
+This result agrees with Kamei et al., and we conclude that the granularity of the metrics set does matter and file-level level prediction has superior performance than package-level prediction.

 \begin{RQbox} \textbf{RQ 4:} Measured in terms of stability, are process metrics more/less stable than code metrics, when measured at at-scale? \end{RQbox}